Patient Non-Discrimination Overview

 - 73 percent of transgender respondents and 29 percent of lesbian, gay and bisexual respondents reported that they believed they would be treated differently by medical personnel because of their LGBTQ status

-Adding the words “sexual orientation” and “gender-identity or expression” to your facility website, patient bill of rights poster or brochure can help to alleviate these very real worries LGBTQ patients face when receiving care.
-Explicitly inclusive language not only allows LGBTQ patients and families to feel safe and welcomed at your facility – it can be the deciding factor for an LGBTQ patient when determining where to receive care.
+Adding the words “sexual orientation” and “gender-identity or expression” to a facility website, patient bill of rights poster or brochure can help to alleviate these very real worries LGBTQ patients face when receiving care.
+Explicitly inclusive language not only allows LGBTQ patients and families to feel safe and welcomed at a facility – it can be the deciding factor for an LGBTQ patient when determining where to receive care.

 Creating and broadly communicating a patient non-discrimination policy that includes both “sexual orientation” and “gender identity or expression” is a crucial step in ensuring equitable, high-quality care for LGBTQ patients.
 It sends an important message to patients and employees alike: LGBTQ people must receive equal treatment.
 In addition, Section 1557 of the Affordable Care Act prohibits sex discrimination in any hospital or health program that receives federal funds, and the U.S. Department of Health & Human Services, Office of Civil Rights, has issued regulations that this prohibition extends to claims of discrimination based on gender identity and sex stereotyping.